asherikov/ariles/ariles/README.md

     - Matlab might be supported, but has not been tested.

 * ROS parameter server, via standard ROS libs.

+* A set of key-value pairs, output only, no dependencies:
+    - A vector of string-double pairs with flattened member names, e.g., `<class.member_class.member, value>`.

+    - Useful for exporting data to time series databases.

 <a name="types"></a>